-Vanguard 1 is a US satellite, the fourth artificial Earth-orbiting satellite launched on March 17, 1958, following Sputnik 1, Sputnik 2, and Explorer 1.
-Vanguard 1 was the first solar-powered satellite.
-It was designed to test the launch capabilities of a three-stage launch vehicle as a part of Project Vanguard, and the effects of the space environment on a satellite and its systems in Earth orbit.
+Vanguard 1 is a U.S. satellite that became the fourth artificial Earth-orbiting satellite when it was launched on March 17, 1958, after Sputnik 1, Sputnik 2, and Explorer 1.
+As the first solar-powered satellite, Vanguard 1 was intended to test the launch capabilities of a three-stage launch vehicle as part of Project Vanguard, as well as to study the effects of the space environment on a satellite and its systems in Earth orbit.

 (Reference from